cinnData/PythonBootcamp/Lectures/[PY-08] Introduction to Pandas.md

 Out[4]: RangeIndex(start=0, stop=5, step=1)
 ```

 When the data source mixes data types, a conversion to a common type is performed on the fly, as shown in the following example.
-But, instead of letting the Python kernel to create an index automatically, as a `RangeIndex`, we can also provide an index directly:
+Here, instead of letting the Python kernel to create an index automatically, as a `RangeIndex`, we provide an index directly:

 ```
 In [5]: s2 = pd.Series([1, 5, 'Messi'], index = ['a', 'b', 'c'])